nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/CLI_BASICS.md

 * You should be able to create new files in the terminal with the `touch` command.
 * You should be able to navigate directories in the terminal with the `cd` command.

 Before you start writing code for any application, you want to set up the directory structure and create some initial files on the file system first.
-During this first book of the NSS course, you are going to build a web page to track the inventory of a rare fish aquarium.
+In this book of the NSS course, you are going to build a web page to track the inventory of a rare fish aquarium.

 You can watch the [Martin's Aquarium Directories and Files](https://www.youtube.com/watch?v=ogHzpf4Kelk) video that will also show you the basic terminal commands to use for this.